 Implement Agile, Scrum, and Kanban processes

-Azure Boards is designed to support software development processes through the default process models selected for a project.
-Each process provides a set of work item types with a natural hierarchy as shown in the following images.
+Azure Boards supports software development processes with default process models.
+Each process includes a set of work item types with a natural hierarchy.

 Basic provides the simplest model that tracks work through Issues, Tasks, and Epics.